How Greed Destroys Traders in the Option Market

 This mindset creates overtrading.

 Greedy traders struggle to stay patient.
-Instead of waiting for high-quality setups, they take multiple random trades simply because they want more profits quickly.
+Instead of waiting for good opportunities, they take multiple random trades because they want faster profits.

 - Higher brokerage costs